Polybar modules are almost always

 An http call would need a dependency or significantly more lines in python

-also has a nice syntax, certainly better than bash
+Nushell also has a nice syntax, certainly better than bash.
+With a

 functional approach and lots of high-level functionality, powerful operations